Reimbursement Limitation Clause Samples

 Reimbursement Limitation.
 HUD’s financial obligations to the Recipient are limited by the amount of federal funding awarded to date as reflected on the award document.
 If the Recipient incurs costs in anticipation of receiving additional funds from HUD, it does so at its own risk.

 Reimbursement Limitation.
-If the sponsor expends more than the amount of federal funding in its approved budget in anticipation of receiving additional funds, it does so at its own risk.
-The Federal Government and RCO is not legally obligated to reimburse Sub-Recipient for costs incurred in excess of the approved budget.
+If the sponsor expends more than the grant amount in this Agreement in its approved budget in anticipation of receiving additional funds, it does so at its own risk.
+The Federal Government and RCO is not legally obligated to reimburse the sponsor for costs incurred in excess of the approved budget.
+See also Section 11: Project Reimbursements.

 Reimbursement Limitation.
 A. The percentage of Contract award expended for monthly reimbursement of services and set aside for Title XIX services to be provided under the terms of this Contract shall not exceed the percentage of budget period completed by more than five percent (5%).
 The total amount of reimbursement requested shall not exceed the total Contract award (as stated in Exhibit B).